influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/administration/logs.md

 ---
-title: Logging and tracing in InfluxDB
+title: Log and trace with InfluxDB

 menu:
   influxdb_1_8:
-    name: Logging and tracing
+    name: Log and trace
     weight: 40
     parent: Administration
 ---